 Citizens of the US and Canada do not require a visa to enter the Republic of Ireland; however, there are many countries whose citizens are required to hold a valid visa to enter the country.
-For a complete list of countries whose citizens do, or do not require a visa, please visit the Irish Naturalization and Immigration Service (INIS).
+For a complete list of countries whose citizens do, or do not require a visa, please visit the Irish Immigration Service.

 If a visa is required, it is generally issued to students who have been accepted into a full-time degree course and who satisfy funding requirements.
 It is advisable to allow at least eight weeks (or more) for processing.
-To begin the visa application process, visit the INIS website and use the AVATS on-line facility.
+To begin the visa application process, visit the Irish Immigration Service website.

 Whether you require a visa or not, all persons entering Ireland are subject to ordinary immigration control and should be prepared to present the following documents to the immigration officer at your port of entry: